vertelab/odootools/repos/README.md

 ssh-rsa AAAAB3NzaC1yc2EAAAAD.......[reduced for space]..yqjlQqpECgyhNieLoskf+etAes= jakob@odoo12_local_server

 At GitHub, go "Settings" >> "SSH and PGP keys".
-Select Add key and paste all of your key, "ssh-rsa AAAAB3NzaC1yc2EAAAAD.......[reduced for space]..yqjlQqpECgyhNieLoskf+etAes= jakob@odoo12_local_server" in the box!
+Select Add key and paste all of your key, "ssh-rsa AAAAB3NzaC1yc2EAAAAD.......[reduced for space].. yqjlQqpECgyhNieLoskf+etAes= jakob@odoo12_local_server" in the box!

 * * * *